csells/flutter_genui/REFACTOR_IMPLEMENTATION.md

 **Phase 3 Journal**

 Phase 3 is complete.
 The view layer has been refactored to align with the new streaming architecture. `FcpView` has been renamed to `GenUiView`, and its implementation has been updated to work with the `GspInterpreter`.
 The event handling mechanism has been updated to use the `ClientRequest` object, and the `_LayoutEngine` has been integrated into the `GenUiView` to handle the rendering of the UI.
 The example files have been updated to reflect the new event handling mechanism, and the widget and integration tests have been gutted and replaced with placeholders for the new architecture.

+**Phase 4 Journal**

+Phase 4 is complete.
+The example application in `main.dart` has been successfully updated to use the new streaming architecture with the `GspInterpreter` and `GenUiView`.
+All obsolete files from the previous FCP implementation, including the old binding processor, state management, data validators, and example widgets, have been removed from the codebase.
+The library export file was updated to reflect these removals.
+All remaining tests pass, and the code has been formatted and analyzed, completing the migration to the GenUI Streaming Protocol.